aquasecurity/trivy/docs/advanced/air-gap.md

 In an air-gapped environment it is your responsibility to update the Trivy database on a regular basis, so that the scanner can detect recently-identified vulnerabilities.

-### Run Trivy with --skip-update option
+### Run Trivy with --skip-update and --offline option
-In an air-gapped environment, specify `--skip-update` so that Trivy doesn't attempt to download the latest database file.
+In an air-gapped environment, specify `--skip-update` and `--offline` so that Trivy doesn't attempt to download the latest database file and issue any API requests for vulnerability scanning.

 ```
-$ trivy image --skip-update alpine:3.12
+$ trivy image --skip-update --offline alpine:3.12
 ```

 ## Air-Gapped Environment for misconfigurations